 There are questions that you should ask yourself before deciding to buy a home.
 One of the most important things to consider is the length you plan on staying in a home if you were to purchase.
 If the answer is only a few years, it’s likely the better decision is to continue renting.

-Begin by calculating the monthly costs for each scenario, including mortgages, rent, taxes, insurance, fees, potential maintenance, and other expenses.
+CONSIDER YOUR FINANCES - Begin by calculating the monthly costs for each scenario, including mortgages, rent, taxes, insurance, fees, potential maintenance, and other expenses.
 The answer could vary greatly depending on the conditions in the market, location, and type of housing.
 A more competitive real estate market could mean higher prices.
 A less competitive market could mean dropping values.
 It’s also not as simple as comparing a monthly mortgage payment to a monthly rent payment.

 DOWN PAYMENT: A larger down payment will mean smaller monthly payments.